code-for-change-park-tudor/PT-Alumni/README.md

 # PT-Alumni Directory
 A webpage designed to provide ease of access to alumni of Park Tudor.
-This is the first project of Code for Change.
+This is the first project of Park Tudor's Code for Change.

 ### Current Contributors:
 ```